-You may have heard that the “Gay Panic” defence has been repealed in Queensland recently.
-This is notable because of the implications it has not only for the LGBT+ community but for other victims of gendered violence, for example in domestic violence.
+The recent “Gay Panic” defence, repealed in Queensland recently has notable implications not only for the LGBT+ community but for other victims of gendered violence, for example in domestic violence.
 While the defence has not been completely repealed, the instances where it will be applicable have been limited.

 (1) When a person who unlawfully kills another under circumstances which, but for the provisions of this section, would constitute murder, does the act which causes death in the heat of passion caused by sudden provocation, and before there is time for the person’s passion to cool, the person is guilty of manslaughter only.